stuartfowler/CEMT/Documentation/threat-modelling.md

 ### Misuse Cases, Actors and Associations

-The diagrams are created by placing [`MaliciousActors`](./stereotypes.md#maliciousactor), [`NonMaliciousActors`](./stereotypes.md#nonmaliciousactor) and [`MisuseCases`](./stereotypes.md#misusecase), naming them appropriately and then connecting them together using the Association relationship.
+The diagrams are created by placing [`MaliciousActor`](./stereotypes.md#maliciousactor)s, [`NonMaliciousActor`](./stereotypes.md#nonmaliciousactor)s and [`MisuseCase`](./stereotypes.md#misusecase)s, naming them appropriately and then connecting them together using the Association relationship.
 The CEMT also includes a `Mis-use Case` legend, which will apply the appropriate colouring and adornments.
 This is shown in the video snippet below.

 https://user-images.githubusercontent.com/7237737/177487459-e7660d65-c24c-4d7c-ab7b-ba983d8c70a6.mp4

 ### Additional Optional Steps

-Additional `MaliciousActors`, `NonMaliciousActors` and `MisuseCases` can be drawn on the same misuse case diagram until a full picture of the top level threats to the system has been created.
+Additional `MaliciousActor`s, `NonMaliciousActor`s and `MisuseCase`s can be drawn on the same misuse case diagram until a full picture of the top level threats to the system has been created.

 ![Misuse Case Diagram](/Documentation/Images/misuse.png)